 What a Gyoseishoshi can do

-A Gyoseishoshi can handle company formation procedures and representation except for the actual registration filing.
+A Gyoseishoshi can support company formation procedures and prepare related documents, except for the actual registration filing, which is handled by a judicial scrivener.

 What a judicial scrivener handles

-The professional who handles the incorporation registration filing for a company or other legal entity in Japan is a judicial scrivener.
+The professional who files the incorporation registration for a company or other legal entity in Japan is a judicial scrivener.

-Where tax accountants and social insurance labor consultants come in
+Where tax accountants and labor consultants come in

-After incorporation, your company will usually need tax, accounting, labor, and social insurance procedures.
+After incorporation, a company will usually need tax, accounting, labor insurance, and social insurance procedures.

-Tax accountants mainly support tax filings and ongoing tax matters.
-Social insurance labor consultants mainly support labor insurance, social insurance, employment rules, and labor management matters.
+Tax accountants mainly support tax filings and ongoing accounting or tax matters.
+Social insurance labor consultants mainly support labor insurance, social insurance, employment rules, and labor management.

 Why consult a Gyoseishoshi first?